FlavScents AInsights Entry for 1-octen-3-ol (CAS: 3391-86-4)

 1. Identity & Chemical Information

-1-Octen-3-ol, commonly known as mushroom alcohol, is a chemical compound with the IUPAC name 3-octen-1-ol.
-It is identified by the CAS number 3391-86-4.
-The FEMA number for 1-octen-3-ol is 3517.
-Other identifiers include its FL number 02.015 and CoE number 204.
+1-octen-3-ol, commonly known as mushroom alcohol, is a volatile organic compound with the IUPAC name (R)-oct-1-en-3-ol.
+Its CAS number is 3391-86-4.
+This compound is identified by the FEMA number 3517.
 The molecular formula of 1-octen-3-ol is C8H16O, and it has a molecular weight of 128.21 g/mol.
-This compound features a hydroxyl group and an alkene, which contribute to its characteristic mushroom-like odor.
-The presence of the double bond in the structure is crucial for its odor profile, as it influences the volatility and sensory perception of the compound.
+The structure of 1-octen-3-ol includes a hydroxyl group attached to an unsaturated carbon chain, which is significant for its characteristic mushroom-like odor.
+This functional group is crucial for its role in both flavor and fragrance applications, contributing to its sensory properties.

 Citation hooks: FlavScents; PubChem; FEMA